Canon 200D vs Panasonic L1

 It is notable that the 200D offers wifi support, while the L1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Panasonic L1 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 200D: